-Work gloves, much like shoes or boots, come in many different shapes & sizes and have different feature sets.
-Since your hands are such complex tools, and we use our hands for so many different tasks, it makes sense that there’d be a plethora of options available for protecting them.
-Much like wearing safety glasses, if you have to ask, “Should I be wearing these right now?” then the answer is probably yes.
-Yes, you should be wearing work gloves right now, maybe even while you’re using one of these 12 essential tools.
-As a matter of fact, OSHA requires gloves for certain tasks.
+Work gloves come in a variety of shapes and sizes and have different feature sets, much like their shoe or boot counterparts.
+Since your hands are such complex tools used for so many different tasks, it makes sense that there’d be a plethora of options available for protecting them.
+Just like wearing safety glasses, if you have to ask, “Should I be wearing these right now?” then the answer is probably yes.
+Yes, you should be wearing work gloves right now, maybe while you’re picking up that wood with nails.
+As a matter of fact, OSHA requires gloves for a number of tasks.

 Gloves can be made from many different types of materials.
-For doing work (especially during home renovations), though, you’ll want a pair made from some type of leather.
-This gives you a second skin, in effect, keeping your hands safe.
+For doing work like home renovation to outside gardening, however, you’ll want a pair made from some type of leather.
+This gives you a second skin, in effect, that keeps your hands safe.
 Popular glove leathers include cow, pig, and goat.
-We’ve rounded up our favorite pairs of work gloves for this year:
+We’ve rounded up our favorite pairs of work gloves for this year.

 Black Diamond Work Gloves

 With a name like “Work Gloves,” you know that these gloves from Black Diamond are built to excel at one thing.
 Featuring a 100% goatskin shell and a 550g fleece lining, these will keep your hands protected and warm.
 Additionally, the goatskin has been treated with a DWR (Durable Water Repellent) to keep you dry.

 The Hydrahyde strikes a nice balance between function and value.
 The 100% cowhide shell has great puncture and abrasion resistance.
 It’s also sealed, which makes the leather more supple in addition to keeping your hands drier.
 There’s no need to fear wearing these gloves out too soon — the reinforced leather palm patch increases the service life.
 100-gram Thinsulate insulation keeps your hands warm, and an elastic cuff helps seal that heat in.